php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 converted into a _resource path_.

 1. Each _autoloadable class name_ begins with a _namespace part_, which
-could be followed by one or more additional _namespace parts_, and MUST end in a _class part_.
+MAY be followed by one or more additional _namespace parts_, and MUST end in a _class part_.

     a.
 The beginning _namespace part_ of the _autoloadable class name_,